sdl002/Plotting_Intro_R/README.md

 The above plots are created with similar code, but have rather __different outputs__.

-The first plot `maps` (not sets) the colour to the value ‘blue’.
+The first plot `maps` (not `sets`) the colour to the value ‘blue’.
 This effectively creates a __new variable__ containing only the value ‘blue’ and then scales it with a colour scale.
 Because this value is discrete, the default colour scale uses evenly spaced colours on the colour wheel, and since there is only one value this colour is pinkish.

+Equivalently to the second plot, one could do the following by mapping to the value, but override the default scale:

+``
+ggplot(mpg, aes(cty, hwy)) +
+  geom_point(aes(colour = "blue")) +
+  scale_colour_identity()
+``

 see vignette("ggplot2-specs") for the values needed for colour and other aesthetics.